WELCOME to Dominica, the Nature Island of the Caribbean!

 - Social distancing measures will be in place for guests and employees

-17. If someone staying at the same hotel tests positive for COVID-19, will everyone there be quarantined?
+17. If a hotel guest tests positive for COVID-19, will everyone there be quarantined?

-18. If I have a negative test, can I explore the rest of the island?
+18. If I have a valid negative PCR test, can I explore the rest of the island?

-Yes, ground transportation is available and health and safety protocols will be followed.
 Taxi operators have received training in passenger safety and minimizing risks.
-Visitors should use approved transportation.
-Your hotel can provide suggestions.
-View the detailed transportation guidelines.
+Your hotel can provide taxi suggestions.

-- Certified transportation vehicles will be sanitized after every passenger use
+- Certified transportation will be sanitized after every passenger use

 - Hand sanitizers will be available for guests in taxis

-- Limited contact between taxi driver and guests
+- There will be limited contact between taxi drivers and guests

 - Taxi drivers will wear masks at all times